 Define What Compromises Your Immune System

+You will need to present evidence that you have a compromised immune system to qualify for disability benefits.
 The information Social Security Disability administrators use to measure your degree of impairment may include your:

 - Complete medical history